si3nloong/sqlike/README.md

 ### Missing DOC?

 You can refer to [examples](https://github.com/si3nloong/sqlike/tree/master/examples) folder to see what apis we offer and learn how to use those apis

+### Limitation

+Our main objective is anti toxic query, that why some functionality we doesn't offer

+- join (eg. left join, outer join, inner join)
+- left wildcard search using Like is not allow
+- bidirectional sorting is not allow

 ```go
 import (